QTools 8.0.0

 This section describes how to install and use the "qutest.py script runner" component.

-Installation
+Usage without Installation

-The "qutest.py script runner" can be used standalone, without installation in your Python system (see Examples below).
+The qutest.py script runner can be used standalone, without installation in your Python system (see Examples below).

 Note

-The qutest.py script is included in the QTools™ collection.
+The qutest.py script runner is included in the QTools™ collection.
 Also, the QTools™ collection for Windows already includes Python (3.x), so you don't need to install anything extra.

 pip install https://github.com/QuantumLeaps/qtools/releases/latest/download/qutest.tar.gz